13 All-Natural Moisturizers You Can Find In The Kitchen

-When you look at the ingredient labels of some of your favorite natural skin care products, you'll likely see many ingredients you recognize from your pantry.
+When you look at the ingredient labels on some of your favorite natural skin care products, you'll likely see many ingredients you recognize from your pantry.
 For good reason: Many of the same foods that you use to nurture your body are healthy when applied topically as well.
 So if you're looking to experiment with a new Sunday night mask or DIY your own body oil, you'll likely find what you need right at home—or with a quick grocery store run.

 Try it at home: Manuka honey has gained popularity as a face wash recently: Simply apply it to dampened skin and remove with a warm washcloth.
-You can also use it at as a healing mask once a week by applying a thin layer on clean skin for about 10 minutes, before rinsing it off with warm water.
+You can also use it as a healing mask once a week by applying a thin layer on clean skin for about 10 minutes, before rinsing it off with warm water.

 2. Coconut oil

-This trendy household staple is used for everything from natural lip glosses and hair masks to the ayurvedic practice of oil pulling.
-The oil is rich in fatty acids, which give it antibacterial properties, helps your skin boost collagen production, and can help improve moisture levels and the barrier function.
-People also love it because they find it absorbs easier than other, thicker oils (there's likely some truth there: It's a monounsaturated fat, which has higher permeability rates for the dermis.)
+This trendy household staple is used for everything from natural lip glosses and hair masks to and oil for the ayurvedic practice of oil pulling.
+The oil is rich in fatty acids, which give it antibacterial properties, help your skin boost collagen production, and can help improve moisture levels and the barrier function.
+People also love it because they find it absorbs easier than other, thicker oils (there's likely some truth there: It's a monounsaturated fat, which has higher permeability rates for the dermis).
 However, coconut oil has also been found to be comedogenic—pore-clogging—in some patients.
-It’s also very high in lauric acid, which can accumulate in the top layer of the skin without penetrating, leaving the skin drier over time if used too much.
+It's also very high in lauric acid, which can accumulate in the top layer of the skin without penetrating, leaving the skin drier over time if used too much.

 Try it at home: It works as a great base for most DIY beauty products—try it with sea salt for a moisturizing body scrub (see here).